Huon Counselling

 Cognitive Behavioural Therapy

-Cognitive Behavioural Therapy (CBT) helps people quickly identify thoughts and beliefs (cognitions) that lead to unhelpful feelings and behaviours, and to implement strategies that provide immediate improvement in quality of life.
-Techniques are many and varied, and essentially come down to those that address cognitions (such as thought monitoring and cognitive restructuring), and behavioural measures (such as progressive muscle relaxation and pleasant activity scheduling).
+Techniques are many and varied, but can generally be summarised as those that address cognitions (such as thought monitoring and cognitive restructuring), and those that implement behavioural measures (such as progressive muscle relaxation and pleasant activity scheduling).
 CBT is the most widely used psychological intervention, and has a long history of research supporting its value to aid in human well-being.
+Many more recent modalities have developed as adaptations of cognitive behavioural therapy to address contextual limitations and specific client needs.